 About

-Digital Personhood explores two related structural questions.
+DIGITAL PERSONHOOD explores three related structural questions.

 The first is the prerequisite of human jurisdiction.
 Before questions of privacy, ownership, or digital rights can be addressed, a more basic condition must exist: whether a human being possesses standing and authority within the systems that process their life.
 If consequence attaches to the individual while jurisdiction does not, the imbalance is structural.
 Any durable digital order must begin by resolving whether jurisdiction follows the person or bypasses them.